 We just returned from a trip to the city ... it was so fun reliving our favorite holiday traditions (Christmas in Dallas isn't quite the same).
 And I can't wait to share all my favorite tips with you!

-Most of these ideas focus on Manhattan, since that is where you'll probably spend most of Christmas trip to New York.
+Most of these ideas focus on Manhattan, since that is where you'll probably spend most of your visit.
 I've included a few slightly more far flung activities too though.

 I'm sharing all my favorite holiday activities below, then at the end of the post you'll find essential trip planning tips (like what to wear, plus where to eat and stay).